cfdulce/cfdulce/README.md

 - 📧 How to reach me _dulcecarrillofernandez@gmail.com_

 - 💡 Fun fact I am fluently bilingual in _Spanish and English_!
-I love cats and I love coding!
+And I love learning!

 I am working on small coding projects to practice and learn more coding things!
 If you  have any advice etc. feel free to contact me!
 I'd appreciate it very much!